Dawei Port Project: Business and investors' rights

-Businesses in the Dawei port project have been granted a number of rights by the law which are not common elsewhere in Burma.
+Businesses in the Dawei port project have been granted a number of rights by the law which are not common elsewhere in Myanmar.
 They are given the right to open foreign bank accounts, and have relaxed currency exchange restrictions.
 Additionally, foreign companies and investors are allowed to invest in the project, and the government does not regulate product pricing.
 The law also stipulates that the government will not seize, or nationalize businesses in the zone.

 Proposed zones

 The project, as stipulated by The Dawei Special Economic Zone Law, aims to construct many differentiated zones.
 High-tech industrial zones, information technology zones, export processing zones, port area zones, transportation zones, technological research & development zones, service business zones, sub-trading zones, and governmental zones are all part of the construction project.
 In the construction of these zones, law also stipulates that investors and developers must employ local workers.
 Businesses are supposed to find these workers via labor recruitment agents.
-Twenty-five percent of their non-specialist workforce is required to be employed by Burmese citizens during their first five years, 50% during their second five years, and 75% during their third five years.
+Twenty-five percent of their non-specialist workforce is required to be employed by Myanmar citizens during their first five years, 50% during their second five years, and 75% during their third five years.
 Businesses are also required to supply adequate training for all of their employees.
-The project is also set to include a 160 kilometer-long two lane super highway that connects the zone to the Thai-Burma border.
+The project is also set to include a 160 kilometer-long two lane super highway that connects the zone to the Thai-Myanmar border.
 A large amount of infrastructure is required to be built as well, so a high-speed railway, an electric grid, a dockyard, a deep sea port, and oil and gas pipelines are slated for construction.
 The entirety of the special economic zone is slated to be 196 square kilometers, and will be ten times larger than Thailand's largest industrial zone.

 Construction timeline

 Initial plan and project suspension

-Thailand and Burma signed a memorandum of understanding (MOU) to develop the Dawei Special Economic Zone (ထားဝယ်အထူးစီးပွားရေးဇုန်) in 2008.
+Myanmar and Thailand signed a memorandum of understanding (MOU) to develop the Dawei Special Economic Zone (ထားဝယ်အထူးစီးပွားရေးဇုန်) in 2008.
 Another MOU was signed in July 2012.
-The Burmese and Thai governments then agreed to complete the project by 2015 at an ASEAN summit in November 2012.
+The Myanmar and Thai governments then agreed to complete the project by 2015 at an ASEAN summit in November 2012.
 The estimated total costs of the project were US$8.6 billion, but those estimates have since risen to US$10.7 billion.